Land Conservation Division

 Tree & Shrub Program:

-The Division offers a selection of native trees and shrubs for sale.
-Order blanks are available at the end of the year and pick-up is in April the following year.
-The minimum order is 25 of one species of hardwoods and shrubs 50 of on species of conifers and the maximum order is 300, which may be a combination of several varieties.
+The Land Conservation Division offers a selection of native trees and shrubs for sale.
+Order blanks are available in November and pick-up is in April the following year.
+The minimum order is 25 of one species of hardwoods and shrubs and 50 of one species of conifers and the maximum order is 300, which may be a combination of several varieties.
 They are 2-3 year old seedlings.
 Call (715) 839-6226 to be placed on the mailing list.
 Click the following links to view the pricing and selections for the 2014 Conservation Tree Program tree and shrub descriptions, program rules and tree order form.
 The 2015 selections will be similar.
 Check back in November to see what is available for the 2014 - 2015 program.

 Rain Barrel Workshop Program: